Christopher Nixon Cox: Early life and education

-Christopher Nixon Cox was born on 14 March 1979 at Weill Cornell Medical Center in New York City, the only child of New York State GOP Chairman Edward F. Cox and Tricia Nixon Cox, older daughter of Richard Nixon, 37th president of the United States from 1969 to 1974.
+Christopher Nixon Cox was born on 14 March 1979 at Weill Cornell Medical Center in Lenox Hill, Manhattan, the only child of New York State GOP Chairman Edward F. Cox and Tricia Nixon Cox, older daughter of Richard Nixon, 37th president of the United States from 1969 to 1974.

-He graduated magna cum laude from Princeton University with an A.B. in politics.
+He graduated from the Buckley School in the City of New York, and magna cum laude from Princeton University with an A.B. in politics.
 He then went on to receive his J.D. from NYU School of Law and a certificate in finance from the NYU Stern School of Business.

 Career

 Cox is the CEO of Lightswitch Capital, a private equity fund investing in biotech companies and is a member of the Board of Directors of several privately held companies including Alto Neuroscience.

-Cox serves on the board of trustees of the American University of Afghanistan and the Board of Trustees of the Command and General Staff College Foundation.
+Cox is on the board of trustees of the American University of Afghanistan and the Board of Trustees of the Command and General Staff College Foundation.
 Cox is a member of the Board of Directors of the Nixon Foundation and a member of The Nixon Seminar on Conservative Realism and National Security co-chaired by Secretary Michael R. Pompeo and Ambassador Robert C. O'Brien.

 Cox is a frequent guest on national and international news programs including Fox News, Newsmax TV, Bloomberg TV, CNBC, ABC News, CNN, BBC, NBC and other news outlets and has published numerous articles including in The Hill, L’Express, Newsmax, Foxnews.com and the South China Morning Post.

 Cox is a non-resident fellow at the Liechtenstein Institute on Self-Determination at Princeton University.
+He is also a member of the Board of Trustees of the China Institute.

-Cox served as Senator John McCain's executive director for New York State during the 2008 presidential campaign and is co-founder of the consulting firm, OC Global Partners, LLC.
+Cox was Senator John McCain's executive director for New York State during the 2008 presidential campaign and is co-founder of the consulting firm, OC Global Partners, LLC.

 Previously, Cox was a corporate associate at the law firm of Weil, Gotshal & Manges in their New York office where he worked in the Private Equity Group.
 Recently, Cox was Vice Chairman of BrightSphere Investment Group.